schmouk/CppRandLib/README.md

-### Well1024a  -  2^1,024 periodicity
+### Well1024a  --  2^1,024 periodicity

-**Well1024a** implements the Well-Equilibrated Long-period Linear generators (WELL) proposed by François Panneton, Pierre L'ECcuyer and Makoto Matsumoto in [6].
+**Well1024a** implements the Well-Equilibrated Long-period Linear generators (WELL) proposed by François Panneton, Pierre L'Ecuyer and Makoto Matsumoto in [6].
 This PRNG uses linear recurrence based on primitive characteristic polynomials associated with left- and right- shifts and xor operations to fastly evaluate pseudo-random numbers suites.

 It offers a long period of value 2^1,024 - i.e. 2.68+308 - with short computation time and 32 integers 32-bits coded memory consumption.
 It escapes the zeroland at a fast pace.